 The midway runs the full week with rides ranging from children’s fare to full-size attractions.
 The Vermont State Fair midway is operated by a traveling company and includes the usual complement of games, food vendors, and evening atmosphere that works better than it has any right to.

 Live entertainment runs on the main stage nightly throughout the week.
 The lineup varies by year and spans country, classic rock, and regional performers.
-Check the official schedule for 2025 headline acts.
+Check the official schedule for current headline acts.

 Fair food: Fried dough, maple creemees, corn dogs, kettle corn, and the standard midway complement.
 The maple soft-serve situation in Vermont is consistently better than it has any right to be at a state fair — this is, after all, a state that takes maple seriously at every level.